sweattep/modern_quotes/README.md

 >We all just were in shock, and we looked at each other like, did we just hear that? ...
 Everybody was in shock — our cheerleaders, our students that were in that area that heard it clearly were just frozen

+>accepted so fully as an equal (and so often admired as a superior)
->As far as I can see, we are the only professional sports league that self distributes across a high multiple of live social channels to drive top of the funnel discovery and engagement.
+    acce>As far as I can see, we are the only professional sports league that self distributes across a high multiple of live social channels to drive top of the funnel discovery and engagement.